Unicorn-TAF/docs/_docs/migration/migration-to-taf-v4.md

 2. **Update your dependencies**: Update versions of all used unicorn packages in your `*.csproj` files. (see section [V4 packages support](#v4-packages-support))

+3. _Optionally could be removed inheritance of test suite classes from `TestSuite`.
+It's not longer necessary_.

 ## UI